Microflash/remarkability/docs/pages/customization.md

 ## Import what you need

-With v1.1.0, **Remarkability** provides you the flexibility to import what you need; you may choose to import the entire `remarkability.scss` file or pick the specific parts.
+**Remarkability** provides you the flexibility to import what you need; you may choose to import the entire `remarkability.scss` file or pick the specific parts.
 The following parts are available for you to import individually.

 ```scss
 @use 'node_modules/@microflash/remarkability/scss/variables';